 “Relief” is a good word for St. Joseph.
 The example of Jesus’ foster father teaches us that life is hard, but in spite of that we can find relief.

 St. Elizabeth Ann Seton would agree.
 He was one of her favorites.

-After she entered the Church on March 13, 1805 — and less than a week later, celebrated St. Joseph’s Day — Mother Seton named the most important things in her life after St. Joseph.
+After she entered the Church on March 13, 1805 — and less than a week later, celebrated St. Joseph’s Day — Elizabeth named the most important things in her life after St. Joseph.
 The first school she established was St. Joseph Academy and Free School in 1810.
-The school survives to this day as Mother Seton School in Emmitsburg, MD.
+The school survives to this day as Mother Seton School in Emmitsburg, Maryland.